ethereum/remix-ide/docs/tutorial_debug.md

 Debugging Transactions
 ======================

+(also see this page's companion: [the Debugger Tour](debugger.html))

-There are two ways to start debugging, each one corresponds to a different use case.
+There are two ways to start a debugging session, each one corresponds to a different use case.
-* from the transaction log in the Terminal - use this when you want to debug a transaction.
-* from the Debugger - use this if you have a *transaction hash*.
+* Use Case 1: for debugging a transaction made in Remix - click the **Debug button** in the transaction log in Remix's Terminal.

+* Use Case 2: for debugging a transaction where you have a **txn hash** from **verified contract** or where you have the txn hash and the compiled source code with the same compilation settings as the deployed contract.

 ### Initiate Debugging from the transaction log in the Terminal
-Let's start with a basic contract ( or replace this one by your own ) :
+Let's start with a basic contract ( or replace the contract below with your own )
-- create a blank file in the file explorer (by clicking the + icon) and give it a name.
-- copy the code below.
-- compile the code.
-- click the Run & Deploy icon in the icon panel.

 ```
 pragma solidity >=0.5.1 <0.6.0;